The-CORE/blog/raw/infinity_trees/abstract.md

 <br>

 Or maybe it doesn't.
-Infinity is complicated.
-I certainly didn't do remotely enough research.
+Infinity is complicated, and I didn't really do enough research.

 <br>